Enter the vote by April 23

 Writing Workshop.
 No rejection slip • Much more feedback about your manuscript than you would receive from any other journal.
 You give and receive workshop feedback on your and your fellow writers’ work as part of voting.
-After the 3 rounds of voting find the best manuscripts with everyone's vote, you receive up to 6, 24, or 78 votes and comments on your own manuscript from other writers, depending on how far your manuscript progresses through the voting rounds.
+After the 3 rounds of voting end, you get up to 6, 24, or 78 votes and comments on your own manuscript from other writers, depending on how far your manuscript progresses through the rounds.
 You can see how your manuscript compares to others on a post-voting results page that lists all participants’ manuscripts, ranked anonymously by final voting score.
-Opt in before, during, or after voting to display your name, profile, and/or link to your manuscript PDF alongside the final public voting results.
+Opt in before, during, or after voting to display your name, profile, and/or link to your manuscript alongside the final public voting results.

 Short story 1 short story in 1 PDF file.
 5,000 words max.
 20 pages max.
 Double-spaced, 1-inch margin, 10 to 12-pt. font.